UW Impact

 UW Impact is the UW Alumni Association’s legislative advocacy program.
 In 2009, the UW Alumni Association Board of Trustees voted unanimously to create UW Impact in response to a sharp decline in state support for higher education.
 Today, UW Impact is one of the primary ways the UW Alumni Association fulfills its mission: to support the UW and higher education in the state of Washington.

-Since 2010, UW alumni and friends have sent tens of thousands of messages to Olympia using UW Impact tools.
+Since 2010, UW alumni and friends have sent tens of thousands of messages to Olympia (and sometimes to Washington, DC) using UW Impact tools.
 The UW Impact program is supported by membership dues and does not use state resources for grassroots lobbying purposes.
 Our annual priorities are set with assistance from our Legislative Advocacy Committee, a volunteer group comprised of UW alumni and friends who are passionate about advocating for higher education.

-UW Impact is joined in its mission by higher education advocacy networks at Western Washington University and Washington State University.
-Working in tandem with these groups, and with university lobbyists and government relations teams, we have seen significant progress in the awareness of and commitment to higher education issues by our state legislature.
-A sampling of some of our collective achievements:
+UW Impact is joined in its mission by alumni advocacy networks at Western Washington University and Washington State University.
+Working in tandem with these groups, along with university lobbyists and government relations teams, we have seen meaningful progress in the awareness of and commitment to higher education issues by our State Legislature.
+A sampling of some of our early achievements:

 - In 2011, the UW and WSU were granted tuition-setting authority to mitigate the effects of deep cuts in state funding.